City of Lincoln

 The original Emergency Medical Services (EMS Inc.) Committee was created in March 1994.
 The 2011 Lincoln/Lancaster County EMS Oversight Authority is the reorganized successor of EMS Inc. This non-profit board is responsible for setting and enforcing policy for the operations and improvement of emergency medical services employing a physician medical director, reviewing emergency services rates, and making recommendations to the City Council and Mayor.

 Special Requirements: Members must be residents of Lancaster County.

-Partnership for a Healthy Lincoln is a Lincoln-based, non-profit organization whose mission is to serve as a catalyst for community efforts to increase fitness, decrease obesity and improve the health of Lincoln citizens.
-We work to improve policies, conduct community level research, and collaborate on community-wide efforts to improve the health of Lincoln's children and families.
+Partnership for a Healthy Lincoln is a Lincoln-based, non-profit organization whose mission is to serve as a catalyst for community efforts to increase fitness, decrease obesity and improve health.
+We work to improve policies, conduct community level research, and collaborate on community-wide efforts to improve the health of children and families.